itsays-zqc/my-website/docs/examples/SDK Examples/PIC/ssc/SSC.md

 <div class="text-justify">

-path: this parameter is the absolute path of this Python file. <br/>
+path: this parameter is used to the absolute path of this Python file. <br/>
 plot_path: this parameter is the path where the calculation results are saved.<br/>
 time_str: this parameter is used to store the timestamp.<br/>
 gds_file: this parameter is used to store the file path of GDS.